RockingShip/jsFractalZoom/README.md

 <a href="https://rockingship.github.io/jsFractalZoom/jsFractalZoom.html?x=-0.8665722560433728&y=0.2308933773688535&r=3.021785750590329e-7&a=0&density=0.0362&iter=10080&theme=6&seed=2140484823" target="_blank"><img src="assets/favimage-840x472.jpg" width="100%" alt="favimage"/></a>

+## NOTE: This document is under active construction

-# Welcome to the wonderful world of (fractal) zooming.
+# Welcome to the wonderful world of (fractal) zooming

 When insufficient resources force you to prioritize which pixels to render first...